raiden-network/microraiden/docs/tutorials/blockchain.rst

 With  MyEtherWallet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to have a little bit more control over the token-exchange,
+If you want to have a little bit more control over the exchange of token,
 you can also use MyEtherWallet to interact with the Smart-Contract directly:

-..
-TODO add picture for point 3
 1) Choose the browser with your Ropsten-ETH loaded MetaMask account activated
 2) Go to https://www.myetherwallet.com/ and go through their advice on phishing-precautions.
 3) Select the `Ropsten` Network in the tab in the upper right